 Measuring Success - Number of Trees Maintained Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do?
 Total number of trees 33,564 33,576 33,676 2.
 How well did we do it?
-Total number of tree limb failures 125 105 180 Story behind the data There are a number of factors which can contribute to the failure of a tree on public property.
-Significant failure can have serious consequences to individuals and property.
-A system of identification, inspection and pro-active measures to mitigate risks associated with failure are key elements to effectively manage a large urban forest.
-3. Is anyone better off?
-Story behind the data Canopy coverage has important benefits in an urban environment, influencing the level of health and comfort of residents, biodiversity, and the life cycle of other natural assets.
+Total number of tree limb failures 125 105 180 Story behind the data of a tree on public p consequences to in identification, inspec property.
+Significant fai dividuals and property ction and pro-active m h failure are key eleme .
+A system of easures to mitigate 3.
+Is anyone better off?
+J Story behind the data Canopy coverage has important benefits in an urban environment, influencing the level of health and comfort of residents, biodiversity, and the life cycle of other natural assets.
 As the city grows to meet its OCP goals relating to increased densification, it will be important to monitor changes in coverage across the city.
 Where do we want to go?
 Maintaining and over the long-term growing the canopy coverage beyond the existing level would be beneficial, which would be evidenced by a reduction of tree limb failures.